IO-Link FAQ – Frequently Asked Questions on Community, Development, Certification, and Products

 What is the IO-Link Pathfinder Workshop?

-Can I develop IO-Link applications using a PC?
+Can I develop IO-Link via PC?

-How can I get in touch with TEConcept?
+How can I contact TEConcept?

 - Phone: +49 761 21443640